Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

     - openvpn has been upgraded from 2.3.2 to 2.4.2.
 - Bluetooth
   - New features and API set:
-    - The C# OPP Client API has been added.
+    - The C# Public OPP Client API has been added.
-    - The C# OPP Server API has been added.
+    - The C# Public OPP Server API has been added.
 - Telephony
   - New features and API set:
     - In mobile, wearable and TV profiles, the is_metered field is now provided through profile data.